yamaton/vscode-h2o/README.md

 Common command specifications are downloaded automatically and cached by the extension.
 The first download requires an internet connection.

-The bundled help scanner supports Linux/WSL and macOS.
-See [Supported Platforms](#supported-platforms) for the exact combinations and current exclusions.
+Completion and hover from downloaded or cached command specifications also work on Windows.
+Only automatic generation for uncached commands—which runs `<command> --help` and parses its output—is limited to Linux/WSL and macOS; see [Supported Platforms](#supported-platforms) for the exact combinations.

 Set `shellCompletion.enableCompletion` to `false` to turn off completion suggestions from this extension for the current VS Code window or workspace.
 Hover information and command-specification management remain available, and the change takes effect without reloading the extension.